Apples, beer, wine and pumpkins. Four things closely associated with the Austrian province of Styria (German: Steiermark).

 Or you can flop onto some straw and enjoy the spring sun: the surrounding Rathauspark is normally in fine form, too, with fresh green carpeting the trees and displays of spring blooms in the flower beds.

-Among the chatter and laughter, you’ll also hear music, and not just on the stage.
+Among the chatter and laughter, you’ll also hear music, and not just as a core element of the many presentations, demonstrations, performances and other activities on the main stage.

 Often a booth or cabin has its own traditional folk group from the mountains, perhaps with a portly gentleman in leather trousers swinging his accordion with gusto, pausing only for another sup of Styrian beer and a satisfied smile at the assembled audience.